 The company foresees future growth with the VA to provide services to wounded veterans.
-As part of the Florida SBDC’s service offering, Government Contracting Specialists are available to help small businesses research and bid contracts from the Department of Defense, other federal agencies, state and local agencies, and prime contractors.
+As part of the Florida SBDC at UNF’s Government Contracting Service offering through its Procurement Technical Assistance Center (PTAC), Government Contracting Specialists are available to help small businesses research and bid contracts from the Department of Defense, other federal agencies, state and local agencies, and prime contractors.
 With the assistance of Government Contracting Specialist Don Zavesky, Marcus was able to successfully register in the System for Acquisition Management (SAM) to obtain certification as a Veteran-Owned Small Business (VOSB).

 With growth comes increased demand for cash.
 Recognizing this, Marcus is now meeting monthly with Chung for financial analysis and cash flow management.

 “Marcus’ greatest attribute is his eagerness to learn,” said Chung.
 “He takes advantage of the resources provided by the Florida SBDC and PPBI and then executes.”

 "The future looks good, we’re growing and I see us expanding our services throughout the state with help from the Florida SBDC"